-The Demonetisation move has been a landmark one in the last four years, towards building a cleaner and more transparent India.
+The Demonetisation move has been a landmark one in the last seven years, towards building a cleaner and more transparent India.
 Counterfeit notes and black money hoarding, are activities that promote currency frauds and terror financing.
 Thanks to Demonetisation, counterfeit notes reduced from 5.94 lakh in 2014-15, to 3.17 lakh in 2018-19, 2.97 lakh in 2019-2020 and are expected to fall to just 0.9 lakh notes, in 2020-21.
 One of the most significant advantages of demonetisation was to put a complete full stop to malpractices carried out in the parallel money markets.
 Post Demonetisation, Rs 13000 crore was paid as self-assessment tax by targetted non-filers, who had a history of evading tax.
 Additionally,3.04 lakh persons, immediately post Demonetisation, deposited over Rs 10 lakh each, in their respective bank accounts, of which 2.09 lakh persons paid Rs 6531 crore as self-assessment tax.

 As on September 30, 2020, over 2450 Benami properties worth more than Rs 13400 crore have been provisionally attached.
 Under the one-time compliance window of three months that was given immediately given post-Demonetisation, 644 declarants declared undisclosed assets of over Rs 4164 crore and paid 2476 crore as taxes and penalties.
 Also, as on 30th September 2020,458 notices have been issued, for an amount worth over Rs 14150 crore.
 Currency in circulation (CIC) rose from Rs 17.74 lakh crore in November 2016, to Rs 22.35 lakh crore, in December 2019.
-CIC grew by an annual 14.51% between October 2014-October 2016, but post-Demonetisation, CIC growth was lower, as the economy moved from cash-based one to a "less-cash" one.
-The banking system too have improved considerably, with the economy moving towards a "less-cash" and a "more plastic money", scenario.
+CIC grew by an annual 14.51 per centbetween October 2014-October 2016, but post-Demonetisation, CIC growth was lower, as the economy moved from cash-based one to a “less-cash” one.
+The banking system too have improved considerably, with the economy moving towards a “less-cash” and a “more plastic money”, scenario.
 Moving towards a less-cash economy which reflects higher digitisation, also implies better access to credit and, revamped financial operations.

 Demonetisation also reduced the risk and liability of handling liquid currency.
 It is always more comfortable handling soft money, as against hard cash.
 As every rupee or note is a liability for the government of India, this liability was reduced considerably